 So, instead of spouting some more random junk that no one cares about anyway, I’m going to share a poem I wrote the other week.

 See, it was Monday, and I was at homeschool co-op.
 My dear aunt was taking me home that day, but she was running late.
-So she told a certain cousin of mine who shall not be named (Zachary Brice) to inform me of her schedule breach.
+So she told a certain cousin of mine who shall remain nameless (Zachary Brice) to inform me of her schedule breach.

 I sat alone in the study hall as the room was slowly disassembled and drained of people, feeling lost and forgotten as the minutes ticked by and no one came for me.
 Before you start judging, let me explain something: My orders were to wait there until my aunt came to get me, so I didn’t want to wander off in search of my cousin, who was hanging around somewhere.
 I was afraid my aunt might arrive while I was gone, not see me, assume someone else took me home, and leave me behind by accident.